 Back Injuries Can Be Devastating: Seek Assistance If You are Applying for SSDI

 As we noted above, if you have a back injury that is minor, you will not be eligible for SSDI benefits.
 The SSA does an excellent job making sure that people with back or spinal cord injuries cannot perform the physical demands required of various forms of labor.

-If you have a back injury and you have questions about SSDI benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation.
+If you have a back injury and you have questions about SSDI benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case.
 You can reach us by calling (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security disability lawyers